learn-co-curriculum/hs-git-code-along-lab/README.md

 * We've finished editing our README, now we want our file to be staged for commit.
 Type:

-`git add <file-name>`
+`git add README.md`

 * Then commit with:

 `git commit -m "Added a readme"`.

-The `-m` is saying "I'm going to include a commit message here".
+The `-m` flag is short for message.
+We need to add it before the commit message.

-* Now let's go ahead and make a `strings.rb` document.
+* Now let's go ahead and make a `git_practice.rb` document and open it up.

-`touch strings.rb`
+`touch git_practice.rb`
-`subl strings.rb`
+`subl git_practice.rb`

-* Remember the string methods we learned last week?
-Write a few lines of code in the doc to `puts` some strings and string methods.
-Now add and commit this.
+* Before we even add any code let's just go ahead and add and commit these files:

-`git add strings.rb`
+`git add git_practice.rb`
-`git commit -m "Added strings.rb"`
+`git commit -m "Added git_practice.rb"`.

+* Now let's add some code to our git_practice.rb.
+Write some code that asks a user for their name and then tells them hello.
+Once you've finished adding this code `add` and `commit` these changes.

-* Let's take a look at our git commit history:
+* Let's check our `git status`.
+It should tell you that you are up to date and there is nothing new to commit.
+Now let's take a look at our git commit history with:

 `git log`

 * You should see your two commit messages and their unique SHA numbers.

+* Ok, we've just received a request for a new feature in our program that asks users for their age.
+Before we add this feature let's create a new feature branch to track our changes.

 * We've been working in master branch.
-Actually let's confirm that.
+Actually let's just confirm that we are on the master branch with this command:

 `git branch`

 * On master?
 Good.
-But now we want to add a new feature.
-Let's create a new branch called `numbers`.
-You can create a new branch and move to that branch like this:
+Now let's add a new `age` branch with these commands:

-`git branch numbers`
+`git branch age`
-`git checkout numbers`
+`git checkout age`

 * Now let's see which branch we are on.

 `git branch`

-* It should tell us we're on the numbers branch.
+* It should tell you you are on the `age` branch.

-* Now let's make some changes to strings.rb.
-Go ahead and add some math equations to your file.
-Now check the status of your file with
+* Now let's make some changes to git_practice.rb.
+Add a feature that takes in your user's age and tells them how old they are in dog years.
+(Not sure how to calculate dog years?
+Ask your neighbor.)
+Now check the status of your file.

-`git status`

 * Then add and commit these changes.

-`git add strings.rb`
-`git commit -m "Added some math"`

-* Now let's go back to the master branch `git checkout master` and open `strings.rb`.
-You'll notice your math is gone!
+* Now let's go back to the master branch `git checkout master` and open `git_practice.rb`.

+* Your new feature is gone!
 No worries.
-Right now those changes only exist on the `numbers` branch, but we can pull them into your master branch.
+Right now those changes only exist on the `age` branch, but we can pull them into your master branch.

-* Since our math additions are complete and looking good, let's merge those files in to the master branch.
-First check to see if you are on the master branch (remember that command?).
+* Since our age additions are complete and looking good, let's merge those changes in to the master branch.
+First move to your master branch (remember that command?).
 Then merge in the numbers branch with this command:

-`git merge numbers`
+`git merge age`

-Now we should see the numbers and mathematical equations that we added.
-Do you see them?!
+Now you should the code you added asking a user for their name AND their age.
+Do you see both?!
 Fantastic.